 Food and Agriculture Organization of the United Nations (FAO)

-The Food and Agriculture Organization of the United Nations (FAO) is a specialized agency of the United Nations that leads international efforts to defeat hunger and improve nutrition and food security.
-It was founded in October 1945.
+The Food and Agriculture Organization of the United Nations (FAO) is a specialized agency of the United Nations, established in October 1945.
+It is dedicated to leading international efforts to combat hunger and improve nutrition and food security across the globe.
+Its headquarters is located in Rome, Italy, and it operates through an extensive network of offices worldwide to effectively coordinate and implement its programs.

 Financial Indicators

-As a United Nations agency, FAO’s budget primarily comes from contributions made by its member countries.
-For the 2022-23 biennium, the FAO's approved budget was approximately USD 2.6 billion.
-This budget supports various programs related to agriculture, forestry, fishery, and rural development - including the dairy sector.
+As a United Nations agency, FAO's budget is primarily funded through contributions from its member countries.
+For the 2022-23 biennium, the FAO's budget was approved at approximately USD 2.6 billion.
+This budget supports a wide array of programs related to agriculture, forestry, fishery, and rural development, which includes significant efforts in the dairy sector.

 Important Events and Achievements

-FAO is renowned for its comprehensive reports and data analysis in the agricultural domain.
-One significant event is its annual publication of the "World Food and Agriculture Statistical Yearbook," which offers essential data in assessing global food and agricultural scenarios.
-In the dairy market, FAO provides crucial insights through its "Dairy Market Review," offering analysis on production, trade, and policy developments.
+FAO is widely recognized for its comprehensive reports and data analysis in the agricultural field.
+A notable event is the annual publication of the "World Food and Agriculture Statistical Yearbook," which provides essential data for assessing global food and agricultural scenarios.
+In the dairy market specifically, FAO's "Dairy Market Review" is a key resource offering analysis on production, trade, and policy developments.

 FAO's Role in the Dairy Industry

-FAO conducts studies and publishes data on different aspects of the dairy industry such as production, consumption, trade, and policy impacts.
-These reports are typically based on independent data collection and adhere to global monitoring standards.
-The organization plays an important role in providing guidelines and resources to enhance dairy sector efficiency and sustainability worldwide.
+The FAO conducts extensive studies and publishes data on various aspects of the dairy industry, such as production, consumption, trade, and policy impacts.
+These reports are based on independent data collection and adhere to global monitoring standards.
+The organization provides guidelines and resources aimed at enhancing the efficiency and sustainability of the dairy sector worldwide.

 Future Plans

-Looking forward, the FAO aims to increase its focus on sustainability and climate change adaptation in agriculture, including the dairy sector.
-It plans to enhance data collection and analysis methods and emphasize policy guidance to support dairy markets affected by environmental and socio-economic challenges.
-Furthermore, through initiatives like "Agriculture 2030," FAO has committed to addressing future global food demands while reducing the agricultural sector's environmental footprint.
+Looking ahead, the FAO plans to increase its focus on sustainability and climate change adaptation in agriculture, including the dairy sector.
+It aims to enhance data collection and analysis methods and emphasize policy guidance to support dairy markets impacted by environmental and socio-economic challenges.
+Through initiatives like "Agriculture 2030," the FAO is committed to addressing future global food demands while minimizing the agricultural sector's environmental footprint.

 Milkypedia is a digital project by the international publishing house Dairynews.today, serving as an encyclopedia of the global dairy industry.